Registered Retirement Savings Plans (RRSPs) are one of the main investment accounts Canadians use to save for retirement.

 Tax on RRSP Withdrawals After 65

-Whether you choose to start withdrawing from your RRSP at age 65 (standard retirement age) or earlier, funds withdrawn from your RRSP count as taxable income in the year it is received.
+Whether you start withdrawing from your RRSP at age 65 (standard retirement age) or earlier, funds withdrawn from your RRSP count as taxable income in the year it is received.

 Your financial institution levies a withholding tax based on the amount you withdraw and your province of residence.